ST10092282/POE_PART1_PROG6221/README.md

 ## Open the Command Prompt or Terminal
 To compile and run the software, you will need to open the command prompt or terminal on your computer.

+## Navigate to the Project Directory
+Navigate to the project directory where the software files are located using the 'cd' command in the command prompt or terminal.